$N$-detachable pairs in 3-connected matroids II: life in $X$: The triad case

 \begin{subsublemma} If $X - (R\cup S\cup T) \neq \emptyset$, then $M$ has an $N$-detachable pair. \end{subsublemma}

 \begin{sslproof} Suppose that $q\in X-(R\cup S\cup T)$.
 Recall that every $x \in X$ is in a triad of $M \ba d$, so $q$ is in a triad~$Q$.
 Suppose $Q$ intersects one of the triads $R$, $S$, or $T$, in two elements.
-Then $R \cup S \cup T \cup q$ is the union of three triads that meet $X$; two triads that intersect in one element, and a third triad disjoint from the other two.
+Then $R \cup S \cup T \cup q$ is the union of three triads that meet $X$: two triads that intersect in one element, and a third triad disjoint from the other two.
 In this case \cref{triadsseparate} implies that $M$ has an $N$-detachable pair.
 So we may assume that $Q$ intersects each of the triads $R$, $S$ and $T$ in no more than a single element.
-Now $Q$ is not in a cosegment with $R$, $S$, or $T$, by \cref{triadsnotcoline,triadsinside}.
+By \cref{triadsnotcoline,triadsinside}, we may also assume that $Q$ is not in a cosegment with $R$, $S$, or $T$, otherwise $M$ has an $N$-detachable pair.